tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfclient-model-partitionloadinformation.md

 ---
 # PartitionLoadInformation

-Represents load information for a partition, which contains the primary and secondary reported load metrics.
+Represents load information for a partition, which contains the primary, secondary and auxiliary reported load metrics.
 In case there is no load reported, PartitionLoadInformation will contain the default load for the service of the partition.
 For default loads, LoadMetricReport's LastReportedUtc is set to 0.